xtaran/ratpoison-desktop/README.md

 ------------

 These files are needed to get the setup running.
-The setup currently runs on Debian Sid and Squeeze as well as Ubuntu Natty.
+The setup currently runs on Debian Sid and Squeeze as well as Ubuntu Natty, Oneiric and Precise.
 It probably also runs on older Ubuntu releases.

 Since most of the configuration files included are not expected to reside in `.ratpoison`, some symlinks are necessary where config file